twilio/twilio-cli/README.md

 ## Feedback

 Please file a GitHub issue in this repository for any feedback you may have.
+You may also send feedback via the `twilio feedback` command.

 ## License